Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Discussion

 \subsection{From Capable to Governable Execution}

 Embodied deployment differs qualitatively from purely digital agent use: execution unfolds over time, changes the physical world, and can enter unsafe or non-reversible states.
 Our position is not that autonomy should be reduced, but that autonomy should be made \emph{governable}.
-Separating agent cognition from execution governance improves modularity---operational policy can be revised without rewriting the agent, and failures can be attributed to planning, capability behavior, or policy mismatch independently---aligning with the broader systems principle that some guarantees are better provided by explicit runtime structure than by the most intelligent component~\cite{sha2001simplex,leveson2011engineering}.
+Separating agent cognition from execution governance improves modularity: operational policy can be revised without rewriting the agent, and failures can be attributed to planning, capability behavior, or policy mismatch as independent concerns.
+This aligns with the broader systems principle that some guarantees are better provided by explicit runtime structure than by any single intelligent component~\citep{sha2001simplex,leveson2011engineering}.